thauanlg/neural-network/README.md

 # neural-network
-Exercises and projects about neural networks
+This repository contains some exercises and projects done in the neural network discipline